WaterBrush12/AirNet/docs/research.md

 The air quality is also very closely linked to earth's ever-warming climate, due to many of the drivers of air pollution, for example the combustion of fossil fuels, are also huge sources of greenhouse gas emissions.

-AirNet will be focusing on the indoor aspect of air pollution and the health of people.
-It will be presenting ideas and prototypes to reduce the pollutants in our air and will also have a critical focus on the financial aspect of filtering the air so that executing the idea in low- and middle-income countries will be even more attractive to their governments.
+AirNet will be focusing **more** on the indoor aspect of air pollution and the health of people.
+It will be presenting ideas and prototypes to detect the pollutants in our air and will also have a critical focus on the financial aspect of detecting air pollution so that executing the idea in low- and middle-income countries will be even more attractive to their governments.

 ## Types of Pollutants